AshwathElango0/ML-Projects/README.md

 4. Face recognition and identification using InsightFace.
 5. Drone identification and tracking.

-Look forward to moroe updates!
+Look forward to more updates!